Custom action examples

 Examples:

-Note: These server-side custom actions are available thru the webservices APIs.
+Note: These server-side custom actions are available through the webservices APIs.

 Confirmation with custom fields